hartwigmedical/hmftools/README_TARGETED.md

 ### PURPLE TML & TMB estimate

 A custom model is used for TMB estimated in targeted mode.
-The main challenges of the model is to Variants are included in the TMB estimate that meet the following criteria:
+The main challenges of the model is to determine variants are included in the TMB estimate.
+PURPLE selects variants that meet the following criteria:
 - Coding effect <> NONE
 - GNDFreq <0.00005
 - GENE in PANEL and not in {HLA-A,HLA-B,HLA-C,PIM1,BCL2}